 One of the most basic rules of photography is the rule of thirds.
 When framing or composing your image, imagine a grid of nine equal sections over your viewfinder or LCD screen.
 To follow the rule of thirds, you need your main subject to be placed along one of the lines where your grid is split, or at a cross section where these lines cross.

 The rule of thirds is a simple and effective way to work, and is easy to spot in other photographers’ work, too.
 Have a look yourself, you’ll be surprised how often you see it.
-We’ll look more at the rule of thirds later on in this series of articles, including how to get your camera to show you where the thirds lines are, by signing up to the free FUJIFILM Photo School.
+You can learn more about the rule of thirds, including how to get your camera to show you where the thirds lines are, by signing up to the free FUJIFILM Photo School.

 As well as following the rule of thirds, there are other things to consider when framing.
-First, make sure your camera is level so that you don’t end up with a sloping image; if you’re shooting landscapes, you may want to consider using a tripod to help.
-If you’re taking pictures of people, it’s also important to make sure you don’t crop off any of their limbs.
+First, make sure your camera is level so that you don’t end up with a sloping image; if you’re photographing landscapes, consider using a tripod to help.
+If you’re making pictures of people, it’s also important you don’t crop off any of their limbs.
 Although there are times when this can be done for creative effect, it will usually look quite strange!

-You don’t want a blurry image, so make sure your subject is in focus before taking the shot.
-If you are shooting in autofocus, press your shutter button halfway down: your camera will focus.
-Once it has focused, press the button down fully to take the shot.
+You don’t want a blurry image, so make sure your subject is in focus before creating the image.
+If you are using autofocus, press your shutter button halfway down: your camera will focus.
+Once it has focused, press the button down fully to make the photo.
 Alternatively, you can switch to manual focus, and focus by rotating the focus ring on your lens.

 One way you can use focusing to help with composition is by being selective.
 Focusing only on what is important in a picture, and letting other parts go out of focus, is a great way to draw your viewers’ attention to what matters.

 4. Eliminate Distractions